kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-eventloop.rst

    Stop running the event loop.

    Every callback scheduled before :meth:`stop` is called will run.
-   Callback scheduled after :meth:`stop` is called won't.
+   Callbacks scheduled after :meth:`stop` is called will not run.
    However, those callbacks will run if :meth:`run_forever` is called again later.

+.. method:: BaseEventLoop.is_closed()

+   Returns ``True`` if the event loop was closed.

+   .. versionadded:: 3.4.2

 .. method:: BaseEventLoop.close()

    Close the event loop.
-The loop should not be running.
+The loop must not be running.

    This clears the queues and shuts down the executor, but does not wait for the executor to finish.